 Comment.
-Section 11350.3 is amended to provide for judicial review of an order of repeal that is disapproved by the Office of Administrative Law, as well as a regulation that is disapproved.
+Section 11350.3 is amended to provide for judicial review of an order of repeal that is disapproved by the Office of Administrative Law.

 Article 9.
 Special Procedures

 Gov't Code § 11351 (unchanged).
 Public Utilities Commission and Worker's Compensation Appeals Board